rarecoil/gaia-tool/README.md

 * Write unit tests

-    Please try to write some unit tests for functionality that you add.
+    Please write some unit tests for functionality that you add.
 Now I’ll be the first to admit that the current codebase hasn’t got full test coverage, but it really does make a difference in terms of reliability.
 Note that you don’t have to write tests for the views.

 Dependencies